 Cybersecurity Tips: How to Spot Suspicious Links

 Welcome to a new Impact series, Cybersecurity Tips, where every month we will explore tips to protect businesses in the digital world.
-As reported by multiple sources, more than half of all small businesses that suffer a cyber-attack will be out of business within six months as a result.
+More than half of all small businesses that suffer a cyber-attack will be out of business within six months as a result.
 The leading cause of data breaches is due mostly to employee error or lack of awareness.
 It’s important that employees understand how they can do their part to reduce risks in an organization.
 The Internal IT team at Impact oversees security efforts for 550 employees across 17 locations, and are experts in security awareness for employees.
 This month, we are reviewing what you need to know in order to spot suspicious links.

 What are Suspicious Links?